Wedding Dress 101 – Parts of a Wedding Dress

 With Straps

-• Square: Albany by Maggie Sottero has the chicest square neckline.
+• Square: Avery by Rebecca Ingram has the chicest square neckline.
 Square necklines feature a square or rounded square look.
 They can create the illusion of a longer neck, provide contrast to curves, and highlight sensual collarbones.

 • Scoop: A scoop neckline is a rounded neckline that falls lower on the chest than a traditional round neckline would.
 They are an elegant and flattering option for the majority of brides.
 Like square necklines, they create an illusion of a longer neck and flatter collarbones with a softer look.
 Selena by Maggie Sottero is a fantastic example of this type of neckline.